tmfg/digitraffic-cdk/DEVELOPMENT.md

 ## Workflow

 1. Checkout this repository.
+2. Run `pnpm run:hardlink` in ci-project to update properties hardlinks to cdk project
-2. Run install_all.sh to install all projects' dependencies
+3. Run install_all.sh to install all projects' dependencies
-3. Cd into your project directory
+4. Cd into your project directory
-4. Execute pnpm run all-watch (compiles TypeScript and bundles Lambdas)
+5. Execute pnpm run all-watch (compiles TypeScript and bundles Lambdas)
-5. Develop!
+6. Develop!

 One-off builds can also be run with `pnpm build`